hotio/website/docs/containers/requestrr.md

 | `release` (latest) | GitHub releases | ![version](https://img.shields.io/badge/dynamic/json?color=f5f5f5&style=flat-square&label=&query=%24.version&url=https%3A%2F%2Fraw.githubusercontent.com%2Fhotio%2Frequestrr%2Frelease%2FVERSION.json) | ![build](https://img.shields.io/github/workflow/status/hotio/requestrr/build/release?style=flat-square&label=) |

 You can also find tags that reference a commit or version number.

-## Configuration location

-Your configuration inside the container is stored in `/config/app`, to migrate from another container, you'd probably have to move your files from `/root/config` to `/config/app`.